How To Save A Marriage On The Brink Of Divorce

 Do your best to act the way you did when the two of you were still falling in love.
 You can also suggest going to a marriage therapist together to address the best ways to save your marriage from divorce.
 A professional can help you learn how to save a marriage from divorce by working through your issues and teaching you effective communication skills.
 These methods can be helpful in many situations, but at the end of the day, you must realize that you cannot force your spouse to stay in the marriage if they have made up their mind about heading for divorce.

+Instead of thinking about how do you know when your marriage is over, give it some time to think if your relationship is still worth another chance.
 If you’re feeling a lot of doubt when you begin to consider divorce as an option, that could be a sign that your marriage is worth saving, even if it is an unhappy marriage at the moment.
 If you still feel respected, can’t picture your life without the other person, and you enjoy spending time together, then it’s definitely worth it to try to save your marriage, either through couples counseling with a marriage therapist or other methods.

 Other reasons that your failing marriage is worth the effort it will take to restore it are if your problems aren’t specific to this relationship, if you feel that it’s possible to bring the spark back, and if both of you are ready and willing to put work into your marriage.
 As long as both partners are ready to change their behavior, there’s potential for a happy marriage and no need to be heading for divorce.